 Most remarkable about Greenwood: the kind of student it fosters.
 More than anywhere else I have experienced, students here ask thoughtful questions, think of others as well as themselves, and value the thoughts and feelings of their peers.
 By the time they leave us after Middle School, they know they have the power to make a difference and help heal the wounds often inflicted in a careless world.
 Greenwood students are passionate, often eloquent, and always powerful.

 Truly, this is an environment in which one can lay down roots, grow strong and flexible branches, and reach for the sky – whether a friend of the school, a student, a teacher, a parent, or a grandparent.
 That is why I teach at Greenwood.

-Audra dePrisco has taught intermediate grades at Greenwood since 2001.
-This essay is an adaptation of a talk Audra gave at Greenwood’s Grandparents and Special Friends Day in October 2007.
+This essay is an adaptation of a talk teacher Audra dePrisco gave at Greenwood’s Grandparents and Special Friends Day in October 2007.